Congolese National Liberation Front: Foundation

 The FLNC did not have any political program other than ending Mobutu's grip on Zaire.
-FLNC troops were said to have been trained by Cuban advisers.

-The FLNC was formed in Angola under the leadership of Nathaniel Mbumba with the goal of expelling Mobutu Sese Seko, the leader of Zaire.
+FLNC troops were said to have been trained by Cuban advisers; Western authorities believed that the rebel forces were "manipulated by the Soviets" and assisted by officers from Cuba and East Germany.
+However, more recent research has shown that the Katangan rebels "had few connections with the Cuban army or advisors stationed in Angola", and archival documents suggest that Zairian authorities deliberately exaggerated the threat of Soviet influence to ensure French aid.

 Shaba I

 The FLNC, numbering about 1500 people, invaded Shaba (the new name of the Katanga) from eastern Angola on 7 March 1977.
 Seeking to overthrow Mobutu, the FLNC quickly captured Kolwezi, Kasaji, and Mutshatsha.
 Mobutu appealed to William Eteki of Cameroon, Chairman of the Organization of African Unity, for assistance on 2 April.
 The French government airlifted 1,500 Moroccan troops into Kinshasa on 10 April.
 The French reinforcements worked in conjunction with the Zairian Armed Forces to beat back the FLNC with air cover from Egyptian pilots flying French-built FAZ Dassault Mirage 5 fighter jets.
 The Egyptian-Moroccan force pushed the last of the militants, along with several refugees, into Angola and Zambia by April.